 Federal agencies are required to establish employee performance appraisal systems.
 Rules specifying the requirements for such systems are at 5 CFR 430.204.
 Agencies may establish more than one system for performance appraisals, although most have just one.
 At a minimum, these three features must have a single definition for each program: employee coverage, appraisal period length, and the pattern of summary levels for ratings of record.
 If multiple definitions are needed for any one of these features, separate programs must be established.
-Most evaluation systems have four or five levels.

 The statute requires that employees be appraised against their performance standards.
 It does not allow for appraising an employee by presuming that an employee is meeting performance standards.
 The process for appraising employees described by the regulations does not provide for any assumed levels of performance.
 However, this is not a requirement to generate lengthy written justifications.
 Agencies may choose to make recording the determination that performance meets the Fully Successful standard a very simple procedure.